International Skyrunning Federation: Skyrunning for New Learners

 Skyrunning could be undertaken by anyone who can run and show interests.
 Although it requires the skills and nerves, one could start with some places that could allow for trainings.
 For those who expect to have mountain adventures, the choice for starting an intensive course might be a starting point.
 The places selected should consider the heights and also weather matters since it will affect the duration, the time, and risks for skyrunning.
 Besides, develop the skills of map checking is essential, as those training courses cannot support for this kill.
 Usually, runners should try for local navigation camp and orienteering club that would allow them to learn from experts.
-To prepare for skyrunninng, one should at least involve a pair of outsole which can resist wet soils and hard rocks and have the right size to make the food comfort during the long journey.
+To prepare for skyrunning, one should at least involve a pair of outsole which can resist wet soils and hard rocks and have the right size to make the food comfort during the long journey.
 Furthermore, a backpack might be useful to prepare some simple food, water, and other relevant stuff like windproof jacket with taped seams and trousers, a rescue blanket, a phone, a hat, as well as gloves.

 Skyrunning also calls for some techniques.
 Although those experienced runners usually have faster speed and stronger duration, they are quite wise in controlling the speed and be careful in developing the strategy for their speeds.
 For instance, experience runners intend to be slower in uphill trails, but faster in downhill trails.
 They usually develop specific gestures to make the move more flexible and cost less energy.
 The upper bodies are usually relaxed to maintain balance, and repeated practices are required for one to develop strong skills for skyrunning.